 Pop Up Gallery on Ærø in 2015 called "Galleri Fuglsang" where the Bough Bike was also exhibited.

-Ærø is also known for its lovely girls that can be seen above enjoying the Bough Bike in Galleri Fuglsang.
+Ærø is also known for its lovely girls that can be seen above enjoying the Electric Bough Bike in Galleri Fuglsang.

 Another new feature in Ærøskøbing this summer is the mural painting in the entrance of Restaurant MUMM by Trine Sørensen and Anita van Wenkenes.